red1austcse34/MultiThreadedServerClientApplication/README.md

 vi.
 Broadcast: A user can send message to all the online users

 vii.
-Create Chat Room: A user can also create a chat room, see the list of existing chat rooms, join and leave it
+Create Group: A user can also create a group, send message to all the members in the group.

-viii.
-Chat History: Whenever a user logs in, he/she should get the unread messages and see his or her chat history.